-The key to it all is making sure you’ve got your Google Ad campaigns properly set up and managed correctly.
+The key to it all is making sure you’ve got your Google Ad campaign properly set up and managed correctly.

 Google themselves have reported that businesses make an average of $2 in revenue for every $1 they spend on AdWords.

-But what about the businesses say about Google Ads?
+But what do the businesses say about Google Ads?